 There are foundational guidelines for offering sacrifice in Ifa similar to those found in the Bible.
 However, ebo is only offered as indicated through divination in traditional African spiritual systems like Ifa.
 Conversely, modern-day Christianity has done away with the notion of sacrifice.

-In both systems high moral character is emphasized as a distinguishing feature of a devotee.
-Though in Ifa, morality is not seen as an absolute as it is in Christianity.
-Ifa views morality on a continuum in which good and evil resides at opposing ends of a spectrum.
+In both systems, good moral character is emphasized as a distinguishing feature of a devotee.
+Though in Ifa, morality is not seen as absolute as it is in Christianity.
+Ifa views morality as a continuum in which good and evil reside at opposing ends of a spectrum.
 Additionally, Ifa integrates a more circumstantial orientation to good and evil.
-It does not assume that either of these dichotomies are inherently resolute moral codes in and of themselves.
+It does not assume that either of these dichotomies is an inherently resolute moral code in and of itself.

 And many of the Orisha (spirits) of Ifa share the same characteristics as the twelve tribal leaders of Israel and other prominent Biblical figures.
 In fact, this is why many of the slaves in the New World who were compelled to adopt the Catholic faith were easily able to synchronize it with their traditional beliefs.